ericbmerritt/blog/_posts/2012-11-15-team-development-with-github.md

 of Code sharing (during the development process) should happen via direct pulling from the forks of their peers.
-That is, Developers wanting to use code from a peer should use `git fetch` or `git pull` to gather the code they are interested in using from their peers forks.
+That is, Developers wanting to use code from a peer should use `git fetch` or `git pull` to gather the code, they are interested in using, from their peer's forks.
 They shouldn't use Pull Requests.
-Pull Requests are a 'heavy weight' construct that should really only be used to get code into canonical.
+Pull Requests are a 'heavy weight' construct that should only be used to get code into canonical.

 There is a second big mind hack going on here.
 That is the fact that